RadarSlime/Python-Projects/README.md

 Once in punix (Use the punix Installer to install) type help all for further infomation

+you can use ! as shorthand for echo

+for example: "!hello" would output "hello"

 this program can do equations (Use {} to singal when one appears) {1+2*(3+4)} = 15